MicrosoftDocs/sdk-api/sdk-api-src/content/taskschd/index.md

 ## -description

-This header is used by Task Scheduler.
+This header is used by taskschd.
 For more information, see:

 - [Task Scheduler](../_taskschd/index.md)